Conor247/Barcode-Validator/README.md

 * Docker

 Java 17 installation is only required if running locally.
-Docker is only required if running in docker as the imagine will contain Java 17.
+Docker is only required if running in docker as the image will contain Java 17.

 # Testing